What are Crypto Custody Services?

 This type of solution varies from basic hardware wallets that use a two-factor authentication token (2FA) to multi-signature schemes where the custody service possesses a co-signing key to sign customer transactions.
 The risk and responsibility are split between the client and the custody service.

 Third vendor custody solutions can handle client assets entirely.
 The customer passes its funds to the custodial service provider, operating exclusively under the client's orders (the customer is not involved as a direct signing authority).
-Infrastructure for the storage, control, and transfer by the third party to customer funds are specified in the Service Contract.
+Infrastructure for the storage, control, and transfer by the third party to customer funds is specified in the Service Contract.
 This scheme is similar to how banks manage our money.
 Banks must register a liability in their balance sheet when the client deposits cash with them.

 Individuals and companies, including assets investors, hedge funds, and high-net-worth people, are ideal for third-party solutions.
 They are the only solution that provides surveillance and security services at the bank level because they provide the most stringent monitoring tools and anti-fraud measures.